Ollie Stewart: Career

 In January 1943, he covered the Casablanca Conference where he met Franklin Roosevelt and Winston Churchill.
 During his trip to Casablanca he interviewed Josephine Baker, a well known black entertainer from St. Louis, Missouri and who became a French citizen.
 She said this, he reported with a "gay smile and a French accent ... her face uplifted toward the eternal snows of the nearby Atlas peaks."

 He followed the troops to Sicily and then to Italy.
 He found Sicily to be beautiful but was struck by the devastation in Italy.
 He left Italy in December 1943 and returned to the United States briefly and then back to London in May 1944 and went ashore at Omaha Beach during the Invasion of Normandy in June 1944.
 He traveled with Allied troops to the Liberation of Paris and riding in the same convoy following the entrance of Charles de Gaulle.
-He remained in Europe through 1946 and met Pope Pius II being the first black journalist to be received by the Pope.
+He remained in Europe through 1946 and met Pope Pius XII being the first black journalist to be received by the Pope.

 Stewart returned to the United States and his post at the Afro-American after the war, but because he could not tolerate racism and discrimination, he returned to Europe in April 1949 and made his home in Paris until 1977, when he returned to America and died shortly thereafter.

-He became the only African American reporting continually from overseas and maintained a base in Paris for 28 years filing articles and columns for the Baltimore, Washington, D.C. and national editions of the newspaper, and writing freelance pieces for other publications.
+He became the only African American reporting continually from overseas and maintained a base in Paris for 28 years filing articles and columns for the Baltimore, Washington, D.C., and national editions of the newspaper, and writing freelance pieces for other publications.
 He had already established himself as a reputable journalist prior to and during the war, but in Paris, he solidified that reputation and became much sought after in social and political circles.
 Despite his longevity and unique position as an African-American journalist living and writing from abroad, Stewart remains almost invisible in media, journalism and American history.

 In Paris, Stewart wrote a weekly column titled "Report from Europe" or "Report from Paris" in the Afro-American and occasional articles and short stories for the publication and others such as Reader's Digest and True Detective.

 Stewart's writings during his post-World War II career at the Afro-American newspapers totaled 478, of which 426 were columns and 52 were article written in the Afro-American, the Baltimore AfroAmerican and the Washington Afro-American.

 He remained in Paris as a foreign correspondent the rest of his career and returned to the United States where he died in 1977 in Georgia.

 Ollie Stewart's service in the African and European campaigns during World War II served as the inspiration for the fiction novel "A Private War" (ISBN 9781523961153) by Perry Cockerell released in April 2016 where Stewart was portrayed as the character "Oliver Smith."

+Personal life

+His great-niece is the writer and editor Dodai Stewart.